fluent-cms/fluent-cms/doc/readme-parts/060-online-course-frontend.md

 ## Online Course System Frontend
 <details>
 <summary>
-Having established our understanding of Fluent CMS essentials like Entity Schemas, GraphQL-style Querying, and GrapeJS-based Page Design, we’re ready to build a frontend for an online course website.
+Having established our understanding of Fluent CMS essentials like Entity, Query, and Page, we're ready to build a frontend for an online course website.
 </summary>

 ### Introduction of online course website